Vyacheslav Tikhonov: Career

 Tikhonov made his film debut in 1948.
 For the next few years, he appeared in relatively low-profile films and at the Film Actors' Studio Theatre in Smolensk.

-Tikhonov became more well known with the release of the rural family drama It Happened in Penkovo (1958), which was followed by several wartime dramas: May Stars (1959), set in Prague, and On the Seven Winds (1962), on the Western front.
+Tikhonov became more well known with the release of the rural family drama It Happened in Penkovo (1958), which was followed by several wartime dramas: May Stars (1959), set in Prague, and On the Seven Winds (1962), on the Western Front.
 In Yevgeny Tashkov's Thirst (1959), based on real events, Tikhonov, in the first of his spy roles, portrays a scout in an operation to free an Odessa water plant from the Nazis.

 In Two Lives (1961) Tikhonov plays the less fortunate of two men who unwittingly meet in France, 40-odd years after fighting on opposite sides of the 1917 Revolution.
 Rostotsky's We'll Live Till Monday (1968), in which a history teacher plans to defend a student at a disciplinary meeting, earned Tikhonov a state prize.
-In 1979 Rostotsky made a documentary about his friend, called Profession: Film Actor."
+In 1979, Rostotsky made a documentary about his friend, called Profession: Film Actor."

-Tikhonov also played Prince Andrei Bolkonski in the Oscar-winning adaptation of Leo Tolstoy's War and Peace (1968) by Sergei Bondarchuk (who played Bezukhov).
-But Tikhonov reportedly got the role only at the suggestion of the Minister of Culture when Innokenty Smoktunovsky opted for Kozintsev's Hamlet and Oleg Strizhenov was also unavailable.
+Tikhonov also played Prince Andrei Bolkonsky in the Oscar-winning adaptation of Leo Tolstoy's War and Peace (1968) by Sergei Bondarchuk (who played Bezukhov).
+But Tikhonov reportedly got the role only at the suggestion of the Minister of Culture when Innokenty Smoktunovsky opted for Kozintsev's Hamlet, and Oleg Strizhenov was also unavailable.

-In 1973, Tikhonov starred in the role for which he is most known for in the former Soviet republics, when director Tatiana Lioznova chose him over Smoktunovsky to star in an adaptation of Yulian Semyonov's novel Seventeen Moments of Spring as Standartenführer Stierlitz.
-The 17 moments are 17 days in the spring of 1945 just before the defeat of Nazi Germany in World War II and centers around attempts by some of the Soviet Union's men in Germany to thwart secret peace talks between the Nazis and the U.S. and Britain.
+In 1973, Tikhonov starred in the role for which he is most known in the former Soviet republics, when director Tatiana Lioznova chose him over Smoktunovsky to star in an adaptation of Yulian Semyonov's novel Seventeen Moments of Spring as Standartenführer Stierlitz.
+The 17 moments are 17 days in the spring of 1945, just before the defeat of Nazi Germany in World War II and centers around attempts by some of the Soviet Union's men in Germany to thwart secret peace talks between the Nazis and the U.S. and Britain.
 The film enjoyed enormous popularity among Russian viewers of several generations.
-Prior to that, however, it had faced the risk of remaining unknown: Mikhail Suslov had opposed the film to go on general release.
-He had claimed that the film was not showing the feat of the Soviet people in the war.
+Prior to that, however, it had faced the risk of remaining unknown: Mikhail Suslov had opposed the film's going on general release.
+He had claimed that the film did not show the feat of the Soviet people in the war.
 Fortunately, the decision to release the would-be classic film was supported by KGB Chairman Yuri Andropov.
 Although several of Semyonov's Stierlitz novels were adapted for the screen, Tikhonov did not return, perhaps feeling that the original series was definitive.
-The role won him the title People's Artist of the USSR, one of a number of awards.
+The role won him the title People's Artist of the Soviet Union, one of several awards.